newcleo-dev-team/lbh15/docs/source/learn_more.rst

      metal and of the oxygen are not known.

      a.
 The first approach is to consider the chemical activity of the dissolved metal equal to one.
-        In this way, the first and the second terms of the right hand side of equation (4) become zero, enabling to compute the lower limit of the oxygen concentration directly through the following relation:
+        In this way, the first and the second terms of the right hand side of equation :eq:`ox_conc_eq` become zero, enabling to compute the lower limit of the oxygen concentration directly through the following relation:

         :math:`C_O = \displaystyle \alpha_{Pb} \cdot C_O^{sat} \cdot \exp{\left(\frac{\Delta H^0_{(3)}}{2RT} - \frac{\Delta S^0_{(3)}}{2R} \right)}`,